tgirke/rcf/presentations/2020-12-18_Workshop/R_for_HPC/R_for_HPC.md

 - The following introduces Nvim-R combined with Tmux.
 - Similar instructions are available in HPCC's Nvim-R-Tmux tutorial [here](http://hpcc.ucr.edu/manuals_linux-cluster_terminalIDE.html).
+- Note: Nvim-R and Tmux are two independent tools that can be used indpendently or in combination, and both are useful for remote terminal work.
+- For simplicity, some of the following examples use Nvim-R without Tmux.
+Once users know the basics of both then it is trival to combine them as needed.

 ## Vim/Nvim Basics